dbos-inc/dbos-docs/docs/tutorials/testing-tutorial.md

 description: Learn how to use the testing runtime for unit tests.
 ---

-In this guide, you'll learn how to test your Operon applications.
+In this guide, you'll learn how to test your DBOS applications.

-Operon provides a [testing runtime](../api-reference/testing-runtime.md) to make it easier to write unit tests for Operon applications.
+DBOS provides a [testing runtime](../api-reference/testing-runtime.md) to make it easier to write unit tests for DBOS applications.
 Using the runtime, you can invoke and test your application's functions individually.

 We'll show you how to write unit tests for the `Hello` class we introduced in [Programming Quickstart: Part 1](../getting-started/quickstart-programming-1.md).